saurabhkaul/kopsi-200-pcap-parser/README.md

 - Packet time ordering: about 11.5 ms to `/dev/null`, about 13.7 ms to a file in the latest run
 - Quote accept time ordering: about 12.5 ms to `/dev/null`, about 15.0 ms to a file in the latest run

-**Alacritty terminal-rendering wall time:**
+**Ghostty 1.3.1 terminal-rendering wall time:**
-- Packet time ordering: about 66.3 ms mean
+- Packet time ordering: about 36.2 ms mean
-- Quote accept time ordering: about 64.4 ms mean
+- Quote accept time ordering: about 36.6 ms mean

 ### Architecture